wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Ask for help

 We're not very good at this in the software development industry.
 It's as if there's a bizarre sense of achievement or credibility in struggling through a problem for days when it could have been trivially solved by someone else in minutes.
-"Help" can come in many forms: someone helping you get through your work, mentorship from your boss or another team lead, or just be someone to talk to over lunch.
+"Help" can come in many forms: someone helping you get through your work, mentorship from your boss or another team lead, or just someone to talk to over lunch.
 Whatever form it comes in, don't be afraid to put your hand up and ask for help when you're feeling the pressure.
 You'll thank yourself later.

 Similarly to saying "no", asking for help sends a clear signal upwards that your team isn't coping.
 This doesn't indicate any failure on your part!
-If anything it indicates a failure with your stakeholders or upper management -- they're not managing their people ("resources") well enough.
+If anything, it indicates a failure with your stakeholders or upper management -- they're not managing their people ("resources") well enough.

 ### Conducting effective one-on-one meetings

+It feels strange to have a section in this guide about meetings.
+If you've ever had the (dis)pleasure of working with me, then you might know that I'm not very fond of meetings.
+I think I wrote `too many meetings :(` on a post-it note in pretty much every team retrospective I attended.

-I spent the first few months of being a team lead panicking and stressing about my workload, so I saved time by avoiding one-on-one meetings.
+Unfortunately, this dislike of meetings carried over when I became a team lead.
+And since I spent the first few months of the role just panicking and stressing about my workload, I had the genius idea of saving time by avoiding one-on-one meetings.
 I assumed that if anyone needed anything, they would just approach me.

 This was a really big mistake.
 One-on-one meetings are one of the best ways to keep in touch with your team because they offer a private & safe space in which to have open & honest conversations that you would not normally have in front of the rest of the team.
 They might feel awkward at first, but eventually these meetings should feel as natural and casual as a daily stand-up.

 #### Have them regularly